 The Carbon Literacy Project is a world-first initiative in it’s aims to empower the citizens of Manchester and beyond with Carbon Literacy.

-We are often approached by academic groups who wish to carry out independent research or case studies on the project; a couple of which have already been completed (see below).
+We are often approached by academic groups who wish to carry out independent research or case studies on The Project, a few of which have already been completed (see below).

-We also welcome further research to be undertaken and host occasional events for academic researchers to come and have a chat to us.
-If you feel like you might like to conduct a research project or case study on our Carbon Literacy Project (this could be part of an Undergrad, Masters or PhD course) and want to find out more then we’d love to hear from you.
-Please drop us a line or attend one of our Academic/ Researchers events.
+We also welcome further research to be undertaken and host occasional events for academic researchers to come and have a chat with us.
+If you feel like you might like to conduct a research project or case study on The Carbon Literacy Project (this could be part of an Undergrad, Masters, PhD, Post Doc course) and want to find out more then we’d love to hear from you.
+Please drop us a line or attend one of our Academic and Researchers events.

 We want to share these studies with you, and we welcome your feedback.